 So, do you hate the “Update Cart” button too?
 Yes, the one you have to click after you update the quantity of a product in the cart…

-Well, you’re in the right place: a simple PHP function, two lines of JQuery, one line of CSS and the result is pretty straight forward!
+Well, you’re in the right place: a simple PHP function, two lines of JQuery, one line of CSS (or a mini-plugin) and the result is pretty straight forward!

 Continue reading WooCommerce: Automatically Update Cart on Quantity Change